opus-x/Axon7Toolkit/README.md

 SOURCE

-I have made the source of the main Toolkit available as of 9/5/17 in the "Source" folder.
+I have made the source of the main Toolkit available.
 It is for EDUCATIONAL PURPOSES ONLY!
 You may not use it in any way or redestribute it as your own!

 LENDING ME SERVER SPACE